ministryofjustice/moj-frontend/docs/components/date-picker.md

 eleventyNavigation:
   key: Date picker
   parent: Components
-  excerpt: 'The date picker component enables users to select a date from a calendar.'
+  excerpt: "The date picker component enables users to select a date from a calendar."
 ---

 <span class="govuk-caption-xl">The date picker component enables users to select a date from a calendar. </span>